 5. Continue the installation of the first two rows by applying glue to the lower side of the lateral and end grooves.
 Those rows must be perfectly straight.
-Keep 1⁄2 in (12 mm) from the starting wall by using small spacer blocks.
+Keep at least $\frac{1}{2}$ " (12mm) (with the exception of the 2-ply engineered floor where that gap must be $\frac{3}{4}$ " (19mm)) from the starting wall by using small spacer blocks.
 Those spacers will also prevent floorboards movement during the rest of the installation.

 6. Stagger the end joints of the floating floorboards by a distance equal or larger than the boards' width.
 Allow for at least three rows between end joints that are even.
 Firmly press the floorboards together manually, or by using a small block designed for it.
 Clean and remove the excess glue with a wet rag or mineral spirit.
-Painter tape that can be quickly removed - like the 3M blue 2080 tape - can also be used to fix the boards together.
+Painters tape that can be quickly removed (like the 3M blue 2080 tape) can also be used to fix the boards together.

 7. Allow the glue to dry between the first two rows before starting installation of the other rows.
-Remove the painter tape - if used - within two hours of its application.
+Remove the painters' tape, if used, within two hours of its application.
 A lever bar can be used to press boards together after a row has been added.

-8. When the first two rows are firmly in place, proceed with the rest of the installation while leaving a 1⁄2 in gap all around the room.
+8. When the first two rows are firmly in place, proceed with the rest of the installation while leaving at least a 1/2in (12mm) gap all around the room (with the exception of the 2-ply engineered floor where that gap must be 3/4" (19mm)).
 Clean and remove excess glue.
 Stagger the end joints by at least 5 in (13 cm) throughout the installation.
 Use the starting boards to vary the location of end joints.
 Starting boards shall have a minimum length of at least 6 in (15 cm).

 9. The last row against the wall will rarely be the same width as the other rows.
-Cut the boards lengthwise so that the last row matches the available space (while respecting the 1⁄2 in gap between it and the wall).
+Cut the boards lengthwise so that the last row matches the available space.
 Apply glue and use a lever bar to press it into place.